 How We Share Personal Information

-Information about our customers and registered users is an important part of our business.
+Personal Information about our customers and registered users is an important part of our business.
 We do not sell this personal information to others.
 We may share personal information with third-party service providers who follow policies and practices at least as protective as described here.
+We will not give a third party with whom we share your information an independent right to share or disclose your information with any other person, group or company outside of their own professional advisors and affiliates.

-We share information with other third parties when you request us to do this on your behalf.
-We may employ third-party service providers and third-party suppliers to perform certain functions on your behalf which include: delivering technology, products, software and hardware; sending communications; processing credit card and other payments; assessing compliance risks; analyzing and processing data; providing marketing and sales assistance; providing customer relationship management; providing content and training; maintaining our software and systems; and data processing, storage and security.
+We may share the information and documents we have collected from you with third-party service providers, third-party suppliers, third-party course purchasers, governing bodies, and record validators to perform certain functions on your behalf which may include: delivering, supporting and upgrading technology, software and hardware; sending communications; processing credit card and other payments; assessing compliance risks; analyzing and processing data; providing marketing and sales assistance; providing customer relationship management; providing content, courses, and products; tracking, validating and administering your course records; maintaining our software and systems; performing security and audit functions, and data processing, storage and security.

 Examples of Information Collected